Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: Hodge structures on minimal adjoint orbits

+\bmhead{Acknowledgements} We thank the referee for many useful suggestions.
 Ballico was partially supported by MIUR and GNSAGA of INdAM (Italy).
 Gasparim was partially supported by the Vicerrector\'ia de Investigaci\'on y Desarrollo Tecnol\'ogico de la Universidad Cat\'olica del Norte (Chile).
 Rubilar acknowledges support from Beca Doctorado Nacional -- Folio 21170589.
-Gasparim and Rubilar were partially supported by Network NT8 of the Office of External Activities of the Abdus Salam International Centre for Theoretical Physics (Italy).
+Gasparim and Rubilar were partially supported by Network NT8 of the Office of External Activities of ICTP (Italy).

+\bmhead{Data availability} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.